AkhilNagipogu/HomeLab/README.md

     Used for centralized storage and file management.

 To keep the setup simple:
-- A **lightweight container** runs Twingate and Cloudflare Tunnel
+- I use a  **lightweight container** runs Twingate and Cloudflare Tunnel and
-- A **dedicated VM** runs TrueNAS
+- A **dedicated VM** runs TrueNAS (It demands a saparate VM 🙄)

-This minimal setup covers secure access, storage, and external connectivity.
+This setup covers access, storage, and external connectivity to my lab, well OfCourse Securly

 ---

 ## ⚙️ Services I Currently Run

-Below are the services I actively use in my homelab:
+These are the services I actively use in my homelab:

     1. Twingate
      – Secure remote connection